-Of the four major Malaysian operators, Celcom performed the worst on the national level, lagging behind its competitors in speed, coverage and even latency.
+Of the four major Malaysian operators, Celcom performed the worst on the national level, lagging behind its competitors in speed, availability and even latency.
 In Malaysia's Klang Valley surrounding Kuala Lumpur, though, Celcom fared far better.
-The operator shared the award for fastest 3G network with U Mobile and tied for second in 4G coverage.
+The operator shared the award for fastest 3G network with U Mobile and tied for second in 4G availability.

 Malaysia's 4G networks aren't the fastest in the world, but they are close to matching the global average of 13.5 Mbps.
 Like many other countries worldwide, Malaysia is also testing out new LTE-Advanced technologies.

 Of Malaysia's four major service providers, Maxis in particular distinguished itself in the three months of testing for this report.
 It won awards in two of the six categories we measured outright, and tied for the lead in three others.
-Most notably it won OpenSignal's award for the LTE network with the highest level of coverage.
-We track network availability through a metric called time coverage (*), which measures the proportion of time users can see a signal on a particular network.
-In the case of Maxis, 4G time coverage was 70%.
+Most notably it won OpenSignal's award for the LTE network with the highest level of availability.
+Our availability (*) metric measures the proportion of time users can see a signal on a particular network.
+In the case of Maxis, 4G availability was 70%.
 Neither Celcom, DiGi nor U Mobile scored higher than 58%.

 In terms of speed, operators were more closely matched.
 We measured average 4G download speeds for U Mobile at 13.8 Mbps, Maxis at 13 Mbps and DiGi at 12.4 Mbps, but the overlapping statistical margins on those results produced a three-way draw between the operators.
 U Mobile, however, won OpenSignal's award for fastest 3G network.
 U Mobile had an average 3G download speed of 3.3 Mbps, beating out all of its competitors even though it shares 3G infrastructure with Maxis outside of urban markets.

-When we factored in both 3G and 4G networks and their respective coverages, though, Maxis clearly came out on top.
-Because of its superior LTE coverage, its customers were able to connect to its faster 4G network more often, pushing their average overall download speeds to 5.2 Mbps.
+When we factored in both 3G and 4G networks and their respective availability metrics, though, Maxis clearly came out on top.
+Because of its superior LTE availability, its customers were able to connect to its faster 4G network more often, pushing their average overall download speeds to 5.2 Mbps.

 For this report we also examined network performance in Malaysia's Klang Valley, which encompasses Kuala Lumpur and surrounding cities, and found the region generally followed national trends for speed while improving on network availability.
-Maxis continued to dominate in coverage providing an LTE signal 77% of the time in the Klang Valley.
-Celcom and DiGi battled for second place with time coverage metrics around 66%.
+Maxis continued to dominate in availability providing an LTE signal 77% of the time in the Klang Valley.
+Celcom and DiGi battled for second place with availability metrics around 66%.

 The final metric we calculated was network latency, which is essentially the time it takes data to make a round trip through the network.
 It's an important measure of how responsive a 3G or 4G service is.
 A low latency connection means web pages begin to load faster after the initial click, and subscribers experience less delay when using real-time communications apps.
 On the 4G side of the network, we again had a three-way tie for the lowest-latency award between DiGi, Maxis and U-Mobile.
 This metric will be particularly important to DiGi as that operator plans to launch a commercial voice over LTE service this year.
 Reduced latency will mean better quality calls.